ngless-toolkit/ngless/docs/contents/Visualization.rst

 If we open one box, there can be seen three main things:

 - The executed script
-- The quality control at the begining
+- The quality control at the beginning
-- The quality control after the pre-processing (this one being optional).
+- Quality controls after the pre-processing (this one being optional).

 Is crucial to save the script that lead to some results.
-For that reason, scripts are allways associated with the results that they generate, allowing this way to easily reproduce an experiment.
+For that reason, scripts are always associated with the results that they generate, allowing this way to easily reproduce an experiment.
 The script can be consulted has shown in the next figure.